Veterans Memorial Highway

 In Spring 2005, construction began to rebuild the section of Turnpike from the Mid-County Interchange to milepost 30.
 When completed, the highway will be widened to six lanes with a 26-foot median and 12-foot shoulders.
 Initially the project focused on replacing eight overpasses, 12 mainline bridges, lengthening culverts, and construction of storm water basins and drainage improvements which ended in 2010.
 Ground was broken March 6, 2011 on the first section to be rebuilt between milepost A20 and milepost A26.
 Aside from a completely new roadway with gentler curves and grades, lighting, Jersey barriers, guide rails, noise walls, and drainage will be replaced.
 The $151 million first part is expected to be complete in 2013 with the second half of the project from A26 to A30 starting a year later.
 A feasibility study was conducted in January 1999 which had the original price tag at an estimated $200 million.
 Project website: http://www.paturnpike.com/ConstructionProjects/mpA20toA30/

 With time beginning to take its toll on the embattled expressway, PennDOT announced a rehabilitation project for the Blue Route which would consist of three phases.
 Phase One involved resurfacing I-476 from I-95 to Lawrence Road which is just south of PA 3, and I-95 in the vicinity of the interchange with I-476.
 Work started in early June 2005 and finished in November 2005.
 Phase Two involved resurfacing from Lawrence Road to I-76 and I-76 in the vicinity of the I-476 interchange, which began in March 2006 and finished in November 2006.
 These two phases also involved upgrading guiderail, signing, and lane markings.
 Phase Three involved a complete rehabilitation of the Schuylkill River Bridges including redecking both spans, strengthening the steel structure underneath, and painting.
 This phase began in early 2009 and finished in November 2010.
 Phase Four will involve extensive reconstruction from I-76 to I-276, as this is the oldest section of the Blue Route.
 Work during this phase will include rebuilding the concrete pavement, upgrading acceleration and deceleration lanes, replacing drainage systems, improving signing and pavement markings, rehabilitating bridges, and repairing sinkholes.
-This phase began in early 2009 and is projected to finish in 2012.
-Project website: http://www.476blueroute.com/
+This phase began in early 2009 and finished in 2012.

 The first major snow storm to hit the Commonwealth in 2007 during February 13 and 14 caused something that hasn't happened since the first day of the 2004 collectors strike: a toll-free, cross-state ride.
 With accidents, snow, and ice closing sections of I-78, I-80, and I-81, Governor Rendell declared a statewide Disaster Emergency on February 15.
 Part of the declaration included eliminating tolls beginning at 9:11 PM to provide a free detour route via the mainline Turnpike and Northeast Extension.
 Tolls were not reinstated until February 17 at 8 PM.